 Luang Por said that it is not his own saying, but it is from the Tipitaka (holy Buddhist scripture).
-Then. he exemplified the story of Angulimala who ran after the Lord Buddha with an effort to kill Him, but he was not able to catch up.
+Then, he exemplified the story of Angulimala who ran after the Lord Buddha with an effort to kill Him, but he was not able to catch up.
 Thus, he felt disheartened and yelled at the Lord Buddha asking him to standstill.
 The Lord Buddha turned his face toward Angulimala and replied "Samana (priest) is still, but you are not."
 His words allowed Angulimala to gain wisdom [and decide to become a Buddhist monk.]
 The word 'still' complies to the samatha approach, from the very beginning until attaining arahantship or full enlightenment.
-It is the key of Buddhism which follows the Lord Buddha's teaching.
-If one is unable to keep one's mind still, one will not be able to follow the Lord Buddha's steps correctly although one has been practicing for 40 to 50 years or even a hundred years.
+It is the key of Buddhism which follows the Lord Buddha's steps correctly although one has been practicing for 40 to 50 years or even a hundred years.
 Later on, the Lord Buddha taught Angulimala until he attained full enlightenment.